Warren Delano Jr.: Early life

 Delano was born on July 13, 1809, in New Bedford, Massachusetts.
-He was the eldest son of Captain Warren Delano, Sr. (1779–1866) and Deborah Perry (née Church) Delano.
+He was the eldest son of Captain Warren Delano Sr. (1779–1866) and Deborah Perry (née Church) Delano.

 After his mother's death in 1827, his father, who was involved in the New England sea trade, remarried to Elizabeth Adams, a widow of Captain Parker of the United States Navy.
 Among his siblings were brothers Frederick Delano, Edward Delano and Franklin Hughes Delano, who was married to Laura Astor, a daughter of William Backhouse Astor Sr. and a sister of, among others, John Jacob Astor III and William Backhouse Astor Jr.

 A descendant of Philip Delano (a Pilgrim who arrived in Plymouth, Massachusetts, in 1621), Warren Jr.'s paternal grandparents were Ephraim Delano and Elisabeth (née Cushman) Delano, and his maternal grandparents were Joseph Church and Deborah (née Perry) Church.

 He graduated from the Fairhaven Academy at the age of 15 and by age 17 was a trader in the import business.

 Career

 Delano made a large fortune smuggling opium into Canton (now Guangzhou), China.
-Opium, a highly addictive narcotic related to heroin, was illegal in China.
+Opium, a highly addictive narcotic (which pharmacists later found can be refined into heroin), was illegal in China.

-By the 1800s, European demand for Chinese luxury products such as silk, tea, porcelain ("china"), and furniture was immense, but Chinese demand for European products was relatively weak.
+By the 1800s, there was an immense European demand for Chinese luxury products such as silk, tea, porcelain ("china"), and furniture, but Chinese demand for European products was much less.

 As a result, many European nations ran large trade deficits with China.
-Foreign traders such as the Scottish merchant William Jardine of Jardine Matheson introduced large-scale opium smuggling into China in order to reduce this trade imbalance and to gain further access to coveted Chinese products.
-The vast increase in opium smuggling into China resulted in millions of people becoming newly addicted to opium in China, and in an unprecedented Chinese trade imbalance with foreign powers, which in turn resulted in the First Opium War of 1840–1843.
+Foreign traders such as the Scottish merchant William Jardine of Jardine Matheson introduced large-scale opium smuggling into China as merchandise to pay for coveted Chinese products.
+The vast illegal opium trade resulted in millions of Chinese becoming addicted, and in a drastic reversal of the trade imbalance to favor Europe.
+This led to the First Opium War of 1840–1843.

-Delano first went to China at age 24 to work for Russell & Company, which had pioneered trading with China.
-John Perkins Cushing – also a Russell & Company partner – had preceded Delano and initiated a close relationship with the largest Chinese hong merchant called Howqua.
-The two men had established an offshore basean anchored floating warehousewhere Russell & Company ships would offload their opium contraband before continuing up the Pearl River Delta to Canton with their legal cargo.
+Delano first went to China at age 24, before the Opium War, to work for Russell & Company, which had pioneered the China trade.
+Earlier, John Perkins Cushing – also a Russell & Company partner – had worked with the largest Chinese hong merchant, Howqua, to establish an offshore base.
+At this anchored floating warehouse, Russell & Company ships would offload their opium contraband, then continue with their legal cargo up the Pearl River Delta to Canton.